 You should have a playbook that provides guidelines to all of your employees who post about your company on social media.
 The purpose of this document is to clearly convey high-level social media goals; flesh out details about which channels to participate in; provide clarity on who, how and when to respond, and define success metrics for reporting and program refinement.

 The playbook can also offer guidance on what your team can and cannot share or say about your company on social media.
 This helps create a consistent voice for your company on social media and can elevate and protect your brand image.

 A social media account that is out of date or hasn’t been updated with fresh posts or content in months can tarnish your brand.
 If a potential customer comes across your stagnant social media presence and sees that it has been neglected, they might very well wonder what else your company neglects.

 Don’t try to be everywhere on social media.
 Just choose those platforms that work best for you and that you can manage within your marketing portfolio.
 The two most popular platforms for engineers and technical professionals are LinkedIn and Facebook, so a good idea might be to focus your resources there.

 Would you like to know the other ways your customers and prospects use social media, and how you can better target your audience?
-The answer to those questions, as well as others, will be revealed in the upcoming 2018 Social Media Use in the Industrial Sector report.
+The answer to those questions, as well as others, will be revealed in the 2019 Social Media Use in the Industrial Sector report.
 Stay tuned!